 However, it is worth noting that a raised dog food bowl is not the only solution to the problem.

 Just off the top of my head, two other things that can solve this issue are bowls with rubber on the bottom that prevents sliding or rubbery dog food mats where you can place your Fido's bowl to prevent sliding (which also helps to keep the area cleaner).

 Therefore, because we have reasons to believe that elevated food bowls for dogs pose a potential hazard for some breeds to develop bloating, it may be better to choose alternative solutions to the “sliding bowl” problem rather than opt for an elevated feeder.

-5. Elevated Bowls Solve One Specific Problematic Behavior
+5 Elevated Bowls Solve One Specific Problematic Behavior in Dogs

-There is one very specific behavioral issue in dogs that isn't common, but can be seen often enough for owners to start looking for solutions – attempting to swim or dig into the water bowls, even if the bowl is small.
+One particular behavioral issue in dogs that isn't common but can be seen often enough for owners to start looking for solutions – attempting to swim or dig into the water bowls, even if the bowl is small.

 Elevated feeders definitely discourage dogs from turning their water source into a pool.

 VIDEO GUIDE: How to Choose the Right Dog Bowl (step by step)

 Frustratingly, when I try to summarize my conclusions on the benefits of elevated food bowls for dogs, I must admit that there are both benefits and detriments to their use.

 Overall, I would say that the potential cons of using elevated dog food bowls outweigh the possible pros (unless you have a particular reason to use them).